Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 To dive deeper, check out our guide to the early signs of balding.

-When it comes to when to take finasteride, the choice is yours and yours alone.
+If you’re asking when to take finasteride morning or night, the choice is yours and yours alone.

-There’s no recommended time of day that’s best to take finasteride, but try to take it at a consistent time daily (and try not to miss doses).
-This consistency helps with the absorption, metabolism and excretion of the medication.
+Although there is no recommended time of day when it's best to take finasteride, try to take it at a consistent time daily and avoid missing doses.
+This consistency helps with the medication’s absorption, metabolism, and excretion.

 What If I Miss a Finasteride Dose?